formaltech/rtnetlink-hs/README.md

 # RTNetlink

-RTNetlink is an extensible, high-level, pure Haskell interface for manipulating network interfaces on Linux: creating and destroying interfaces, changing and dumping interface settings, adding and removing addresses.
+RTNetlink is an extensible, high-level, pure-Haskell interface for manipulating network interfaces on Linux: creating and destroying interfaces, changing and dumping interface settings, adding and removing addresses.